-Emotional difficulties can be viewed as the cause of illness in a naturalistic ethno-etiology (an emo-tionalistic explanation).
+Emotional difficulties can be viewed as the cause of illness in a naturalistic ethno-etiology (an emotionalistic explanation).
 One example of a medical problem associated with emotion is susto, an illness recognized by the Mixe, an indigenous group who live in Oaxaca, Mexico, as well as others throughout central America.
 The symptoms of susto include difficulty sleeping, lack of energy, loss of appetite and sometimes nausea/vomiting and fever.
 The condition is believed to be a result of a "fright" or shock and, in some cases at least, it is believed to begin with a shock so strong that it disengages the soul from the body.
 The condition is usually treated with herbal remedies and barrida (sweeping) ceremonies designed to repair the harm caused by the shock itself.
 Although physicians operating within a biomedical ethno-etiology have suggested that susto is a psychiatric illness that in other cultural contexts could be labeled anxiety or depression, in fact susto is does not fit easily into any one Western biomedical category.
 Those suffering from susto see their condition as a malady that is emotional, spiritual, and physical.
+On the case of the condition as a malady that is emotional, spiritual, and physical.